The-8-Bit-Developers/Ninja-Quest/README.md

 ## Supported platforms
 * Windows
 * MacOS
-* Linux support is trivial, but building from source will be nessecary, and CMakeLists.txt will possibly need ammending to accomodate library linking.
+* Linux works, but you'll have to build it yourself

 ## Dependencies
 * Ninja Quest uses its own game engine, bundled in the soure code.